prusa3d/Prusa-Firmware-SL1/README.md

 ### Tagging the Build

-It is strongly recomended to tag the repo, because it is outside of officialy supported versions of the firmware and it will be shown on printers screen.
+It is strongly recommended to tag the repo in order to distinguish it from official builds.
+The tag defines version string displayed on the printer screen.

 ```console
 Prusa-Firmware-SL1$ git tag -a -m "My stuff" my_stuff